muratk5n/thirdwave/en/index.md

 dominated by extremists.
 So who was going to replace him?
 To say Assad’s got to go is fine, but if you follow that through—therefore anyone is better.
-It’s the ‘anybody else is better’ issue that the JCS had with Obama’s policy.”
+It’s the ‘anybody else is better’ issue that the JCS had with Obama’s policy...
 The Joint Chiefs felt that a direct challenge to Obama’s policy would have 'had a zero chance of success.'
 So in the autumn of 2013 they decided to take steps against the extremists without going through political channels, by providing US